shrutikahtap/About-Me/README.md

 - 👋 Hi, I’m @Shruti
 - 👀 I’m interested in ...coding and learning new things
-- 🌱 I’m currently learning ...pyhthon,c,machine learning
+- 🌱 I’m currently learning...python,c++,machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...